poanetwork/blockscout-terraform/README.md

 There are three groups of variables required to build BlockScout.
 Furst is required to create infrastructure, second is required to build BlockScout instances and the third is the one that is required both for infra and BS itself.
 For your convenience we have divided variable templates into three files accordingly - `infrastructure.yml.example`, `blockscout.yml.example` and `all.yml.example` .
 Also we have divided those files to place them in `group_vars` and in `host_vars` folder, so you will not have to repeat some of the variables for each host/group.

-In order to deploy BlockScout, you will have to setup the following set of files for each BlockScout instance:
+In order to deploy BlockScout, you will have to setup the following set of files for each instance:

 ```
 /
 | - group_vars
 |   | - group.yml (combination of [blockscout+infrastructure+all].yml.example)
-|   | - all.yml (optional)
+|   | - all.yml (optional, one for all instances)
 | - host_vars
 |   | - host.yml (combination of [blockscout+infrastructure+all].yml.example)
-| - hosts
+| - hosts (one for all instances)
 ```

 ## Common variables